VeePN Blog VeePN Blog

 How to disable antivirus in Google Chrome?

 Google has added ESET antivirus protection to its Chrome browser.
-The idea itself, of course, is sensible, especially for Windows 7, which has a rather bad built-in antivirus, but some problems may arise.
+The idea itself, of course, is sensible, especially for Windows 7, which has a rather bad built-in antivirus program, but some problems may arise.
 First, you have no way of adjusting the scan time: running on a laptop battery?
 Are you playing?
 Stream?
 Chrome doesn’t care.
-A virus check can start at any time, and if on more or less powerful modern PCs with SSDs, it takes less than 10 minutes, then on other devices, it takes longer.
+A check for viruses can start at any time, and if on more or less powerful modern PCs with SSDs, it takes less than 10 minutes, then on other devices, it takes longer.

 Secondly, Chrome has administrator rights at best – which is not enough to get into some system folders, which seriously reduces the scanning efficiency.
 Third, this antivirus collects data and sends it to Google, and even if you uncheck the box that allows it, it will magically install itself after a while.
 You can also add that Windows 10 already has a good antivirus built-in, so there is no point in this additional protection for the average user.
 There is, of course, no official way to disable this antivirus.